c0D3M/Misc/NP.md

 Exact Algorithm (Dynamic TSP)| NO       |OK| OK

 Metric-TSP: Satisfy Triangle Inequality i.e. AB <= AC+BC
+Construct a Hamiltonian Cycle, and convert to Minimum Spanning Tree, delete the duplicate node using triangle eniquality.

+                   1
+                  /
+                 2
+                / \
+               3   4

+               1 -> 2 -> 3 -> 2 -> 4

+               3 -> 2 ->4 can be replaced with 3->4 , since from triangle ineuqlaity we know 3-4 <= 3->2 + 2->4.

 Dynamic-TSP: Held-Karp Algorithm using Dynamic Programming.